chnm/apiary/README.md

 ## Documentation

 Documentation for the various endpoints and parameters to them can be found on the [Go package website](https://pkg.go.dev/github.com/chnm/apiary).
+Handlers are all methods on the main server type, so you can find [any endpoint specific documentation](https://pkg.go.dev/github.com/chnm/apiary#Server) on that type.

 Note that the root of the API lists out all the endpoints and sample URLs, and may be more useful than the documentation for understanding how to use the API.

 ## Configuration